decuser/decuser_python_playground/README.md

 * 20210803 "Only in" refers to file content, not filename, so a filename might exist in only one of the trees being compared, but if its contents match a file in the other tree, it will not be listed in "Only in".
 It will be noted in "Different names but same digests"

-'''For example:
-in src, there's a file named only_in_src that contains the letter 'a' in dst, there's a file named only_in_dst that contains the letter 'a' The comparison would show 0 files Only in src, 0 files Only in dst and 2 files Different names but same digests.
+For example: In src, there's a file named only_in_src that contains the letter 'a'.
+In dst, there's a file named only_in_dst that contains the letter 'a'.
+The comparison would show 0 files Only in src, 0 files Only in dst and 2 files Different names but same digests.
 To be clear, the program privileges content over names.
 An enhancement would be to support Names only in and Content only in...
-'''